trans-travel/trans-travel/us/ok.md

 sex assigned at birth.
 This applies to government facilities and processes, such as restrooms managed by the state government.

-Under a law that is currently (June 9, 2023) stayed as of May 18, 2023 (so it is not being enforced by the state), Oklahoma does criminalize trans care for children, but does not penalize parents (the law applies to medical providers).
+Oklahoma does criminalize trans care for children, but does not penalize parents (the law applies to medical providers).
 However, it is unknown how this might have an impact on child custody.

 Note that some indigenous nations within the boundaries of Oklahoma may